 Tilak joined dZi in 2019 and serves as the Community Infrastructure Manager.
 A civil engineer, Tilak is responsible for planning, designing, and managing construction projects in our rural partner communities.
 His work helps communities access safe drinking water, construct irrigation systems, cross rivers with confidence by building truss bridges, and other infrastructure improvements by growing their own capacity to construct and repair projects themselves.
 Before joining dZi, Tilak worked with the United Nations Development Programme and the Nepal Red Cross Society on infrastructure construction and disaster relief projects in rural Nepal.
 When he isn’t working, Tilak enjoys expanding his mind through reading and supporting his favorite football team, Liverpool.

-Sitaram Thapa, known to his friends as Samip, has been working as dZi’s Logistics Assistant since 2018.
+Sitaram Thapa, known to his friends as Samip, has been supporting dZi’s logistics and programs since 2018.
 He provides administrative support to staff members and partner communities, as well as coordinating daily operations in dZi’s Nepal Country Office.
 An essential role in any organization, Samip’s ability to navigate the complex logistics of staff planning, equipment inventories, and trips to our mountainous partner communities is foundational to dZi’s success.
 Currently finishing his Bachelor’s in Rural Development, Samip has also supported dZi as a photographer – bringing his interest and skills to dZi’s communications projects.
 He enjoys using photography to document rural communities’ journey toward greater prosperity.
 Outside of work, Samip loves to hike, volunteer, learn new skills, and keep up to date with world events.

 Satananda leads dZi’s Agriculture Program.
 With over 20 years of experience in sustainable agriculture development, he is deeply dedicated to helping communities find connection and economic empowerment through the earth.
 Satananda brings extensive experience in organic farming, beekeeping, and native bee conservation experience to dZi’s mountainous partner communities.
 In addition to increasing rural food security, Satananda’s focus on agricultural value chain development has allowed him to implement important programs that grow livelihoods.
 Supporting our incredible team of Agriculture Technicians, he is constantly looking for new tools and techniques to help increase sustainable harvests.
 Satananda loves dZi’s family environment, supportive staff culture, and community-centered mission.
 When he isn’t working, he enjoys beekeeping, visiting new cultures and landscapes in Nepal, and training for his next ultramarathon.